 29. Avoid streaming on your phone using mobile data

 In a similar vein, streaming music or video from your preferred mobile device can eat into your data allowance and potentially cost a lot in download costs (depending on your plan).
 Some providers may offer an automatic data ‘top-up’ for a fee, once a user goes over their plan limit, which could be an unexpected expense.
 Consider downloading your favourite tracks, podcast, audio books or any other files to your phone while connected to WiFi.
 During this time of coronavirus, it could be a good idea to take a look at your phone’s data plan, too, to see if your use has changed if you are working from home and using WiFi more, for example.
-You might be able to adjust your plan and save.

 30. Review your electricity and gas use